-The 70-piece Marching Cobras of New York band will lead the Vince Lombardi trophy up 33rd Street to 43rd Street in the NFL Experience Parade on Jan.
-29 to insure the Super Bowl gets a warm welcome from New York City despite its frigid temperatures.
+The 70-piece Marching Cobras of New York band lead the Vince Lombardi trophy up 33rd Street to 43rd Street in the NFL Experience Parade Jan.
+29 to insure the Super Bowl gets a warm welcome despite the frigid temperatures.

 Astorino told Patch the opportunity for these students was nothing short of amazing.